zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 uid: installationOverview
 ---

-# Installation of Edge System
+# Installation of Edge Data Store

 ## Overview

-Edge System is supported on a variety of platforms and processors.
+Edge Data Store is supported on a variety of platforms and processors.
 OSIsoft provides ready to use install kits for the following platforms:

 * Windows 10 x64 - EdgeSystem.msi (Intel/AMD 64 bit processors)
 * Debian 9 or later x64/AMD64 - EdgeSystem_linux-x64.deb (Intel/AMD 64 bit processors)